 “Almost all students make expected progress in both English and mathematics and a very high proportion make more than expected progress in these subjects compared to national figures.
 There is no significant difference between the rates of progress of students from different ethnic backgrounds.”

 “Both the staff and pupils have a drive and passion for education, which creates a positive learning environment.
 Teachers are incredibly enthusiastic about their subjects and this rubs off on the girls who seem to genuinely enjoy their lessons and being stretched and challenged to achieve the best they can.
-This makes the school a really rewarding place to work.”- Trudy Kirby, Head of Biology
+This makes the school a really rewarding place to work.”- Trudy Kirby, Teacher of Biology

 “Having been at my last school for thirteen years the decision to move to Kind Edward VI Handsworth School for Girls was a big one.
 Right from the beginning I was made to feel very welcome.
 There is an excellent induction programme for new staff and the students are a delight to teach.
 This is a good place to develop as a professional”.- Andrew Freer, Head of Economics & EPQ Coordinator

 “The staff and students are so friendly and welcoming that it didn’t take long to settle into the school.
 I’ve had opportunities to get involved in all aspects of school life (like running basketball club at lunchtimes or taking Year 7 on a residential weekend).
 The department is also fantastic at sharing ideas and interesting ways to teach lessons so it makes planning fun.
 The girls here are also really eager to learn and willing to take on new challenges so are a joy to teach.”- Mariyum Waqar, Teacher of Mathematics